Back to All Events

 Tickets: $20

 Early James will be at Struthers Library Theatre on Thursday, February 20, at 7PM.
+Presented by Roots Rising.
 Sponsored by Warren Concert Association.
+The Alabama singer-songwriter weaves dark narratives that resonate with raw emotion, while blending the whimsical with the profound.
 Early James recorded his first two Easy Eye Sound albums, Singing For My Supper (2020) and Strange Time To Be Alive (2022), at the studio inside the vaunted label’s Nashville headquarters.
 But for James’ third release, Medium Raw, producer and Easy Eye Sound label head Dan Auerbach envisioned something quite different for the Alabama-bred singer-songwriter-guitarist’s rawboned, sometimes scarifying music.

 “Day of the first session, I had my GPS routed to Easy Eye,” James recalls.
 “We ran into some traffic, and I texted [engineer M.] Allen [Parker] — ‘Hey man, sorry, we’re gonna be about 15 minutes late.’
 And he said, ‘It’s OK, we’re still getting set up at the house.’
 And I was like, ‘What house?’
 ‘We’re recording at this house, it’s really cool.’
 It was news to me!
 It felt unusual in the moment, which I think makes you play the songs differently.
 But I’m really happy with and proud of the results.